Installing Omarchy to an external USB device & troubleshooting boot issues

 5. Configure persistent boot parameters

-To ensure future kernel updates maintain the correct boot parameters, edit the Limine entry tool configuration file /etc/limine-entry-tool.conf.
-Add or modify the following line:
+To ensure future kernel updates maintain the correct boot parameters and don’t get overwritten, edit the Limine entry tool configuration file /etc/limine-entry-tool.conf.
+Add or update the following line:

 1